MicrosoftDocs/ai-builder/ai-builder-docs/availability-region.md

 ---
-title:  Feature availability by region or US Government environment
+title:  Feature availability by region
 description: Learn which AI Builder features are available in each region or US Government environment.
 Lists the release status for each feature by region or US Government environment.
 author: Antoine2F
 contributors: